marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/chdir.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: CHDIR, system, working directory

 .. _chdir:

-.. index:: CHDIR

-.. index:: system, working directory

 CHDIR --- Change working directory
 **********************************